jeka-dev/jeka/docs/faq.md

       ...
 ```

-## I'm behind a firewall that prevent me to access to Maven central, what should I do ?

-Define the `jeka.repos.download` property in your USER_HOME/.jeka/global.properties file
-Alternatively, you can define the JEKA_REPOS_DOWNLOAD environment variable.

-See [here](https://jeka-dev.github.io/jeka/reference-guide/execution-engine-properties/#repositories) for more details.

 ### My JkClass does not compile, so I can't invoke any Jeka method as 'scaffold#run'.
 What can I do ?